 Photos liven up your page and are a great way to show off your students, staff, or facility.
 Photos can be included on the page individually or as part of a slideshow.
 If you need help finding photos for your site, we can point you in the right direction.

 Like photography, videos liven up your page and are a great way to show off your students, staff, or facility.
-We can embed single videos or playlists, but they must be hosted on the official PCC YouTube channel, and be fully captioned.
-We can put you in touch with the correct people for help with this process or video creation.
+We can embed single videos or playlists, but they must be hosted on the official PCC YouTube channel and be fully captioned.
+We can put you in touch with the correct people for help with this process or with video creation.